 While everyone has different photographic needs, I will attempt to address this question by comparing the two since I've used both during the course of my photography.

-Point-and-Shoot Cameras: These are the widely available cameras that you see just about everyone use.
+: These are the widely available cameras that you see just about everyone use.
 Many of them these days are small enough to fit into your pocket.

 The great advantage of using this type of camera is obviously its ease of use.
 It basically tries to take care of all technical aspects of photography through its algorithms while all you do is point and shoot the camera (as the name suggests).

 Other advantages include price and size.
 Most people are pretty happy with what they do, which is why their use is so widespread.

 The drawback (and a big drawback if you're a serious photographer) with this camera primarly revolve around the lack of flexibility in terms of manually tweakable functions.
 Thus, you'll find yourself fighting the camera if you want particular photographs that require settings the detract from the norm.

 There are other quirky things about point-and-shoot cameras.
 For example, the eye-piece is practically useless.
 You're probably better off shooting through the LCD viewfinder.
 Unfortunately, that LCD won't help you determine if your photo is blurry or not (due to its limited resolution).
 Also because of this function, you'll also find out that battery life is very limited - mostly to support the active LCD.